SerhiiK/blog/content/posts/distroless.md

   ```
 {{< /details >}}

 This image has only 8,6MB.
-Trivy has good result:
+Trivy has good results:
 ```Total: 0 (UNKNOWN: 0, LOW: 0, MEDIUM: 0, HIGH: 0, CRITICAL: 0)```

 ### Summary